figure002/bioden/docs/source/index.rst

 ==================================

 BioDen is a data normaliser and processor for files containing taxon biomass/density data for ecotopes.
-The name BioDen is a combination of the words biomass and density.
-In general the input file of BioDen includes a list of records (rows in a table) that give species name, an abundance measure (biomass and/or density), a sample code, the surface sampled and the ecotope.
-This list is transformed to a table in which the rows represent species (names) and the columns represent samples.
-This table can serve as the input file for various programs that conduct species community analyses.
+In general the input file of BioDen includes a list of records (rows in a table) that give species name, an abundance measure (biomass and/or density), a sample code, the surface sampled and the ecotope (see :download:`input example <input_example.html>`).
+This list is transformed to a table in which the rows represent species and the columns represent samples (see :ref:`ouput examples <output_files>`).
+This table can serve as the input file for various software applications that conduct species community analyses.

 .. figure:: bioden_screenshot.png
    :scale: 100 %